Garnet Headquarters /

 EMS Operations /

-The Paramedic reports to the Garnet Communications Specialist when tasked with transports during their shift.
+- The Paramedic reports to the Deputy Director of Operations, the designated shift supervisor, and the Garnet Communications Specialist when tasked with transports during their shift.
 While working on the ambulance, the Paramedic is the primary patient caregiver for all clinical interactions above the VT EMS AEMT scope of practice, and while on the ambulance, is the senior crew member responsible for all clinical and operational outcomes.
 The Paramedic receives standing orders from the VT EMS Treatment Protocols and the District Medical Director and online medical direction from the Emergency Department Medical Control Physician.

-The Paramedic has freedom to function independently within their State of Vermont Licensed Scope of Practice while working in the pre-hospital setting or during a transport.
-While working in any institutional facility the Paramedic may take direction from a duly licensed Attending Physician so long as it is within the scope of VT EMS Protocol and they have been appropriately trained to perform those functions.
+- The Paramedic has freedom to function independently within their State of Vermont Licensed Scope of Practice while working in the pre-hospital setting or during a transport.
+While working in any institutional facility the Paramedic may take direction from a duly licensed Attending Physician so long as it is within the scope of Vermont Statewide EMS Protocols, and they have been appropriately trained to perform those functions.

-- Three (3)-Five (5) years of Paramedic experience with direct patient care required
+- Minimum of three (3) years of Paramedic experience with direct patient care required

 - Experience with high acuity interfacility patient transports